mc090408890/create-online-trigger-in-mysql/README.md

+A package to create MySQL triggers with audit logging

 If you want to create a MySQL trigger based on any changes to a specific column, want to maintain log in audit table  this script will generate a helpful script for you.

 Action: